A Story on how NOT to do business.

 And there I was, with a proposal to meet and discuss business details with the living legend, as he’d been introduced at the conference.
 I don’t know how many attendees would’ve given anything for that opportunity, and I was getting it on a silver platter.

-A year of research, studying Arabic, obsessing over every detail about him and his companies.
+It was a year of research, studying Arabic, obsessing over every detail about him and his companies.
 A year of dreaming, pushing everything to the limit, using all my imagination to make things happen, and deciding that the best strategy was this trip with no certainty but immense confidence in everything I’d done to tell Naguib Sawiris in person how much I wanted to bring his Silversands to Mexico.

 All the hours of study, nights and days daydreaming, ideas generated to get here—it all boiled down to this moment, and it turned out far better than I could’ve imagined.